Small wins buoy Ukraine; West says Russians losing momentum

-KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faced a bogged-down war, the prospect of a bigger NATO and a defending country buoyed by its win in a hugely popular pan-European music competition Sunday.
+KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faced a bogged-down war, the prospect of a bigger NATO and an opponent buoyed Sunday by its wins on and off the battlefield.

-Finland announced it would apply to join NATO, as top diplomats from the Western alliance, including U.S. Secretary of State Antony Blinken, gathered Sunday in Berlin to discuss the war.
-Sweden's governing party plans to announce its position on seeking NATO membership later Sunday.
+Finland decided to seek NATO membership as top diplomats from the Western alliance met in Berlin.
+The leaders of the militarily neutral country said the invasion had changed Europe's security landscape — though NATO's chief declared that "Russia's war in Ukraine is not going as Moscow had planned."

+“Ukraine can win this war,” NATO Secretary-General Jens Stoltenberg said, adding that the alliance must continue to give the country military support.

+While Moscow lost ground on the diplomatic front, Russian forces failed to make territorial gains in eastern Ukraine.

-Ukraine said it was holding off Russian offensives Sunday in the country's east.
-Western military officials said the campaign Moscow launched there after its forces failed to seize Kyiv, Ukraine's capital, had slowed to a snail's pace.
+Ukraine said it held off Russian offensives Sunday in the country's east, and Western military officials said the campaign Moscow launched there after its forces failed to seize Kyiv, Ukraine's capital, had slowed to a snail's pace.

-“The brutal invasion (by) Russia is losing momentum,” NATO Deputy Secretary-General Mircea Geoana said.
-“We know that with the bravery of the Ukrainian people and army, and with our help, Ukraine can win this war.”

 Ukraine, meanwhile, celebrated a morale-boosting victory in the Eurovision Song Contest.
-The folk-rap ensemble Kalush Orchestra won the glitzy, televised Eurovision contest with its song "Stefania," which has become a popular anthem among Ukrainians during the war.
-Votes from home viewers across Europe cemented the victory.
+The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song "Stefania," which has become a popular anthem among Ukrainians during the war.

 President Volodymyr Zelenskyy vowed his nation would claim the customary winner's honor of hosting the next annual competition.